 Click on each label one by one.
 While inserting the labels focus on the arrangement of labels and press “Enter” to add a label to the next line.

-Next, click on “update labels” option to apply the same format to remaining records of the table.
+Next, click on the “update labels” option to apply the same format to the remaining records of the table.
 Then, the page is displayed.

 Go to Finish and Merge and choose the option “Edit Individual Documents”.